benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- Let's talk about our 5th reason for the transition:
+- Let's jump into the 5th aspect of React
-- The killer feature of React: the Reconciler aka Virtual DOM
+- The killer feature of React: the Reconciler aka "Virtual DOM"
 - Whenever anyone talks about React it's the cool feature they talk about
-- Technically "Virtual DOM" is a misnomer
+- Technically "Virtual DOM" is a misnomer, but we'll get into why that is later

 - So up until this point, it's looked like `render()` was rendering to the DOM